Department of Veterans Affairs.

 b.
 In paragraph (b) introductory text remove “§§ 38.617 and 38.618” and add in its place “part 38”; and End Amendment Part

 Start Amendment Part

 c.
-Removing “cemetery director” from the definition of “personal representative” in paragraph (b).
+In paragraph (b) amend the definition of “personal representative” by removing “cemetery director”.
 End Amendment Part

 The addition reads as follows: